-lame-ttl Sets the number of seconds to cache a lame server indication.
+- lame-ttl Sets the number of seconds to cache a lame server indication.
 0 disables caching.
 (This is NOT recommended.)
-The default is 600 (10 minutes) and the maximum value is 1800 (30 minutes).

-max-ncache-ttl To reduce network traffic and increase performance, the server stores negative answers. max-ncache-ttl is used to set a maximum retention time for these answers in the server in seconds.
-The default max-ncache-ttl is 10800 seconds (3 hours). max-ncache-ttl cannot exceed 7 days and will be silently truncated to 7 days if set to a greater value.

-max-cache-ttl Sets the maximum time for which the server will cache ordinary (positive) answers.
+The default is 600 (10 minutes) and the maximum value is 1800 (30 minutes). - max-ncache-ttl To reduce network traffic and increase performance, the server stores negative answers.max-ncache-ttl is used to set a maximum retention time for these answers in the server in seconds.The default max-ncache-ttl is 10800 seconds (3 hours). max-ncache-ttl cannot exceed 7 days and will be silently truncated to 7 days if set to a greater value. - max-cache-ttl Sets the maximum time for which the server will cache ordinary (positive) answers.
 The default is one week (7 days).

-min-roots The minimum number of root servers that is required for a request for the root servers to be accepted.
+A value of zero may cause all queries to return SERVFAIL, because of lost caches of intermediate RRsets (such as NS and glue AAAA/A records) in the resolution process. - min-roots The minimum number of root servers that is required for a request for the root servers to be accepted.
 The default is 2.